iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/Misc/[#134] I have lots of questions....md

 The media has tended not to clearly explain the causes and outcomes of social incidents recently.

 **Damn3D**<br>
-Are conspiracy theorists all a little anti-social?
+Are conspiracy theorists all a little anti\-social?